christinaroise/Quarantine/Readme.md

 ## To-do list
 - Universal:
     - active-style color of icons in BottomNavigation
-    - addToList buttons needs appropriate functions and styling
+    - article/newspaper needs "heart" on img when saved to LocalStorage
 - Dashboard:
     - reset scroll position in filteredComponent(read: PrimaryList)
     - Recommended section